atkunja/ClinicFinder/README.md

-💙 Bibi Foundation — Clinic Access Network
+💙 SolvraFoundation — Clinic Access Network

-Bibi Foundation connects communities with free and low-cost medical, dental, and mental health care across the region.
+SolvraFoundation connects communities with free and low-cost medical, dental, and mental health care across the region.
 We partner with clinics, volunteers, and social workers to make finding care easy, human, and trustworthy.

 🌍 Mission